JudsonGreer/PasswordManager/README.md

 # PasswordManager
 Java HashMap Password Manager

-implements a HashMap in Java.
-Master password was used to access accounts and passwords.
+Text based password manager in Java.
+Master password is used to access accounts and passwords.
-User could input and delete passwords, edit passwords, check number of accounts, check for duplicate passwords, and generate random, secure passwords.
+User can input and delete passwords, edit passwords, check number of accounts, check for duplicate passwords,and generate random, secure passwords.